-7 Pieces of Workout Equipment You Must Use (and Probably Aren’t Using Yet)
+7 Useful Workout Equipments You Should Be Using | Muscle & Fitness

-Change up your boring old gym routine (and free yourself from the same old gym machines) by adopting this tried-and-true fitness gear.

-It’s easy to get lulled into complacency when you’re consistently hitting the gym.
+It’s easy to get lulled into complacency when you’re consistently training, whether in your home gym or outside.
 You can’t just sleepwalk your way through workouts, though.
-Instead, you need to consistently mix up your routine—not just sets and reps, but your workout equipment, too.
+Instead, you need to mix up your routine—not just sets and reps, but your workout equipment, too.

 Heavy squats and bench presses are mainstays for a reason: They build muscle.
 But to bust plateaus, challenge your body, and increase your workout motivation, you need to look beyond the traditional equipment in the gym, says Jon-Erik Kawamoto, C.S.C.S., and Thomas King, C.S.C.S., both strength and conditioning coaches at JK Conditioning in St. John’s, NL, Canada.